sofiamip/sofiamip.github.io/index.md

 # Description

-The Southern Ocean Freshwater release model experiments Initiative (SOFIA) aims to improve our understanding of the simulated response to Antarctic freshwater input, and in particular the model uncertainty.
+The Southern Ocean Freshwater Input from Antarctica (SOFIA) Initiative aims to improve our understanding of the simulated response to Antarctic freshwater input, and in particular the model uncertainty.